SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/vegetables-market/vegetables-market.md

 * Third line - Total kilograms of vegetables - an integer.
 * Fourth line - Total kilograms of fruits - an integer.

-**Constraints: All numbers will be in the interval between 0.00 and 1000.00**
+**Constraints: All numbers will be within the range from 0.00 to 1000.00**

 ### Output Data

-Print on the console **one floating-point number: the earnings of all fruits and vegetables in euro**.
+Print on the console **one floating-point number: the earnings of all fruits and vegetables in Euro**.

 ### Sample Input and Output